Margaret K. Hostetter, MD

 Dr. Frenck continues with his interest in clinical vaccine trials with special interest in enteric diseases and vaccines to prevent the infections.
 The successful completion of the first ever human challenge model with a G2 strain of norovirus led to collaboration with an industrial partner, LigoCyte, to test the efficacy of their candidate G2 norovirus vaccine in preventing norovirus among people administered the G2 challenge strain.
 Dr. Frenck also is heading a VTEU project to test the safety and immunogenicity of a vaccine against Shigella sonnei, the most common cause of Shigella in the United States.
-Finally, Dr. Frenck continues to head efforts at CCHMC testing candidate vaccines against Staphylococcus aureus and Streptococcus pneumoniae.
+Finally, Dr. Frenck continues to head efforts at Cincinnati Children's testing candidate vaccines against Staphylococcus aureus and Streptococcus pneumoniae.
 His work on the S. pneumoniae vaccine was integral to the data collected which led to the licensure of the 13-valent conjugate pneumococcal vaccine in children and more recently adults.

 Jason Jiang, PhD